neongreen/artyom.me/haskell-10.md

 >
 > 10) Who's ass is it most prudent to kiss in the haskell community?

-of course, ne got downvoted into oblivion and people were responding like this:
+of course, they got downvoted into oblivion and people were responding like this:

 > overall i think you will find your general attitude in this comment is not how this community operates. you should pay attention to the mores of a community before stomping in

-I, for one, enjoyed that delightfully out-of-place shitpost (I need a healthy dose of 4chan in my life, really), upvoted it (which made no difference whatsoever), and started writing a response, but it got too long and I also got afraid that nobody would ever see it, so I decided to publish it here, because maybe – just maybe – I'm not the only person who needs 4chan in nir life
+I, for one, enjoyed that delightfully out-of-place shitpost (I need a healthy dose of 4chan in my life, really), upvoted it (which made no difference whatsoever), and started writing a response, but it got too long and I also got afraid that nobody would ever see it, so I decided to publish it here, because maybe – just maybe – I'm not the only person who needs 4chan in his life

 (I wouldn't ever dare submit it on r/haskell, but I do wonder what the comments would be if I did)